CHECK OUT OUR GUIDE TO MAKING SURE IT’S RUNNING PERFECTLY!

 If you’re riding a road bike with rim brakes, there’s a chance that the cables may have become ‘sticky’.
 Check for this by pulling the brake lever – the brakes should engage immediately.
 If they feel like they’re sticking, it’s likely that the cable has either stretched, or isn’t running smoothly through the outer housing.
 In either case, it’s likely that a new cable will be required.
 It’s best to replace both the inner and outer together in this situation – that way you’re fixed for the whole of summer.

-You can find out more about checking your brakes for functionality here.
+You can find out more about checking your brakes for functionality by watching the video.

 Just as your brake cables may have stretched or deteriorated over winter, your gear cables may have too.
 You’ll be able to tell whether this has happened by running the bike through all the gears when the bike is in a stand, or by going for a quick test spin and shifting through all the gears.